-When using Kiosk Mode Bidding, or any other Kiosk Mode features and functions on an unattended device it is recommended the device be locked to help insure the Kiosk Mode functions are not interrupted.
+When using Kiosk Mode Bidding or any other Kiosk Mode feature set on an unattended device, it is recommended the device be locked to help insure the Kiosk Mode functions are not interrupted.
 Both Apple and Android devices provide for this with built-in functionality.

 Kiosk Mode Bidding is often best used with a mobile device, often referred to as a "tablet", such as an iPad or similar device.